Zeta functions of dynamically tame Liouville domains: Filtered equivariant symplectic homology of general Liouville domains

 \section{Filtered equivariant symplectic homology of general Liouville domains}

-We now use an inverse limit construction to extend the definition of filtered equivariant symplectic homology $CH^L(X,\lambda)$, and the maps $CH^{L',L}(X,\lambda)$ for $L\le L'$, to arbitrary Liouville domains.
+We now use an inverse limit construction to extend the definition of filtered equivariant symplectic homology $CH^L(X,\lambda)$, and the maps $CH^{L_2,L_1}(X,\lambda)$ for $L_1\le L_2$, from nondegenerate Liouville domains to arbitrary Liouville domains.
 (There are some other inverse limit constructions in nonequivariant symplectic homology in \cite{fh} and \cite[\S9.2]{polterovich}.)
 We then prove that this structure is invariant under exact symplectomorphisms of the interior of the Liouville domain.